 If you intend for your footwear to last you as long as they possibly can, always keep in mind to switch out your shoes often.
 Avoid using the same pair of shoes every day.
 Those of you that may have shoe fetishes shouldn’t find this too much of a problem because you probably have several pairs already.

 Anyway, feet usually sweat, so it is key to allow your shoes a bit of time to completely air out before you put them to use again or before you store them in a box or shoe closet.
 Also, giving them this time to breathe will help keep their shape intact as well.
 Oh, and don’t use shoes that are wet and also avoid storing wet shoes in your closet or shoe box.
+This also prevents fungal infections such as athlete’s foot, so that’s an added bonus.

 3. Store them properly